 These homemade graham crackers come together so easily!

 You will need:

-- oat milk or nut milk of choice
+- oat milk: or any other plant-based milk like almond milk, or regular milk of choice.

 Don't worry, they do.